I’m Ryan Peterson

 Fees

 Extended sessions (80 or 110 minutes) are available when clinically appropriate, particularly for depth-oriented or experiential work.
+Extended session fees are prorated based on length.

 Brief 25-minute sessions are available for established clients as follow-up or focused check-ins.